JanGolicnik/CppRayTracerEngine/README.md

 Upon running the raytracer, a window will open, showing the interactive user interface powered by ImGui.
 The interface allows you to:

+	Use the right mouse button and wasd to move the manupulate the camera.
 	Load 3D models in OBJ format to be included in the raytraced scene.
-	Manipulate the camera position and orientation.
 	Adjust the material properties of objects, such as color, reflection, and transparency.
 	Add custom image textures and normal maps.
 	Control the lighting in the scene.